shredthaGNAR/list-of-my-starred-repos/README.md

 * [Jantero93/pokerstars-statistics-script](https://github.com/Jantero93/pokerstars-statistics-script): Script for tracking history on PokerStars
 * [andrewprock/pokerstove](https://github.com/andrewprock/pokerstove): poker evaluation and enumeration software
 * [Mattlk13/poogle](https://github.com/Mattlk13/poogle): Porn finder.
 Search simultaneously on different porn websites to display it once.
-* [pilotmoon/PopClip-Extensions](https://github.com/pilotmoon/PopClip-Extensions): Source code for extensions in the official PopClip Extensions directory.
+* [pilotmoon/PopClip-Extensions](https://github.com/pilotmoon/PopClip-Extensions): Source code for extensions maintained by @pilotmoon in the official PopClip Extension Directory
 * [martipops/popcorn-raycast](https://github.com/martipops/popcorn-raycast): A Raycast extension that uses the Stremio API to search for movies and TV shows and stream them to local media players using Stremio addons.
 * [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime): Popcorn Time™ puts everything in one place.
 Your favorite platforms, your shows, your movies-ready when you are.
 * [iSapozhnik/Popover](https://github.com/iSapozhnik/Popover): Custom macOS Popover 💬